Extended probabilities and their application to statistical inference: Extended probabilities in statistical inference

 At time $t=0$, we specify the finest possible partition of $\Omega$, $\mathcal{E}=\{\{\omega\}\}_{\omega\in\Omega}$.
 It is such that $\mathcal{E}=\mathcal{E}_0^- \sqcup \mathcal{E}_0^+$; in this notation, $\mathcal{E}_0^-$ partitions $\Omega^-_0$, and $\mathcal{E}_0^+$ partitions $\Omega^+_0$.
 The most general way of proceeding is by specifying the number type (natural numbers $\mathbb{N}$, whole numbers $\mathbb{N}_0$, integers $\mathbb{Z}$, or rationals $\mathbb{Q}$) we subjectively believe we are working with, and setting it to be $\Omega$.
 To this extent, we give to $\Omega$ the {apparently possible} interpretation of \cite[section 2.1.2]{walley}: $\Omega$ is the space of apparently possible states if it contains all the states $\omega$ that we believe are logically consistent with our available information.
 To give an example, a space of apparently possible states associated with a coin toss is

 Cosidering the space of apparently possible states, then, amounts to considering the broadest state space associated with the statistical experiment of interest.

-After that, we subjectively specify what we initially think the state space is, and we set it to be $\Omega_0^+$; for example, we may have pregressed information coming from similar (but not equal) experiments.
+After that, we subjectively specify what we initially think the state space is, and we set it to be $\Omega_0^+$; for example, we may have previous information coming from similar (but not equal) experiments.

 Given the sequences $(\Omega_t^+)$ and $(\Omega_t^-)$, we require that, for all $t$,

 This means that $(\Omega_t^+)$ is monotone nondecreasing, and $(\Omega_t^-)$ is monotone nonincreasing, which implies that the limits of both exist and are well defined.
 In particular, we have that